PwnJustRight/CSD3120-TP-05/README.md

 **Creating the molecules**
 - Bring an atom toward the circular indicators on the chalkboard to prime them for combining
 - Use the **grab action button** on the "Create" button on the chalkboard to create the corresponding molecule from the combination of atoms

+**Other chalkboard interactions**
+- "Change scene" button progresses the game to a different, more difficult scene with more zombies.

 **Gun interactions**
 - Use the grab action button when hovering over the gun to snap the gun into your hand